mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/OOP.md

 - As software systems grew larger and more complex, they became harder to maintain
 - no clear boundaries existed between the different parts in the program
-- one small change in one part would result in a cascading effect of errors throughout the entire program
+- one small change in one part would result in a cascade of errors throughout the entire program

 ### Define the solution?
 - programming paradigm
 - a way of structuring (organizing) code to make it more flexible, maintainable and even easier to think about

-### Define the benefits?
-What benefits does it have?

-- makes code more maintainable, flexible and easier to think about
-- that gives us the ability to write organized code with clear boundaries
-- helps to section off areas of code, restricting access to some parts providing protection and security
-- creates another layer of abstraction for the programmer to think on which helps with solving the problem

 ### How does it accomplish those benefits?